-Often deadlines and day to day pressures can kill creativity, so when team members do offer creative contributions, be sure to celebrate and award them accordingly.
+Often deadlines and day-to-day pressures can kill creativity, so when team members do offer creative contributions, be sure to celebrate and award them accordingly.
 Once they know how much you value them, they’ll be more likely to contribute in the future.

-Speaking of day to day pressures, stress can really hurt creativity.
+Speaking of day-to-day pressures, stress can really hurt creativity.
 Stressed brains get tunnel vision and can’t think clearly, so do what you can to monitor stress in your team and offer support where it’s needed.

 Don’t underestimate the impact of the surroundings on creativity, either.
-Sterile, grey cubicles don’t exactly inspire creativity so do what you can to make the workplace more relaxed and conducive to innovate thought.
+Sterile, grey cubicles don’t exactly inspire creativity so do what you can to make the workplace more relaxed and conducive to innovative thought.
 A splash of relaxing colour and some indoor plants here and there can make a surprising difference.

 When it comes to your team, don’t overlook the importance of diversity.
 The more perspectives and viewpoints you have from different backgrounds, the more likely it is that the business will truly be able to innovate and move forward as we navigate this ever-changing world.